- Cloth for cleaning the instrument

 • Store your reeds in a reed guard

-• Swab your bassoon inside every time after playing and use special paper to absorb any excess moisture from the pads.
+• Swab your clarinet inside every time after playing and use special paper to absorb any excess moisture from the pads.

 • Swab the mechanism of the instrument to remove any fingerprints

 • Check all the screws to make sure they are tightened up and oiled.
 Damage or fouling of screws may lead to slops in the mechanism and interference with normal tone-hole closing by the pads